Atmosphere/atmosphere/README.md

 #### RoadMap

-Atmosphere 1.0.15 is our official release, and our work in progress version is 2.0, targeted for end of End of July 2013
+Atmosphere 1.0.17 is our official release, and our work in progress version is 2.0, targeted for end of September 20, 2013

 If you are interested, subscribe to our [mailing list](http://groups.google.com/group/atmosphere-framework) for more info!
 We are on irc.freenode.net under #atmosphere-comet